 If you have a 'chow hound' who guzzles his food, a 'go-slow' or 'anti-gulp' type of dog bowl (such as the Healthy Diet Slow-Eating Anti-Gulping Dog Food Bowl) can also help.

-These are conditions affecting the eyes, to be more precise the eyelids and eyelashes.
+These are conditions affecting the eyes, to be more precise the eyelids of big dogs

 In Entropion, the eyelid rolls inwards and fur or eyelashes irritate the cornea, if left uncorrected it can cause infection/irritation and vision problems.

 It's more commonly seen in giant dog breeds such as Mastiffs, Great Pyrenees, Newfoundland, Bernese Mountain Dog, Great Dane and St. Bernard.

 Ectropion is not seen as often in the extra large breed dogs, but it can occur in the same breeds affected by Entropion.

 Ectropion is caused when the eyelid rolls outwards or droops.

 This can cause infection, inflammation, conjuctivitis and more.